cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 CMake suite maintained and supported by Kitware (kitware.com/cmake).
 ```

 Now that it's working we can start writing our `CMakeLists.txt`.
-The first few lines of nearly every CMakeLists define the CMake minimum version and declare a project with name.
+The first few lines of nearly every CMakeLists define the CMake minimum version and declare a project with a name.
 In this case we are naming it `CMakeGraphicsProject` but it could be anything you want:

 ```cmake
 cmake_minimum_required(VERSION 3.3)